 The use of contactless payments (or NFC Technology) in the United States is way behind the rest of the world.
-Most people are familiar with this technology from using Apple Pay or Android Pay.
-We’re still at the point where people pull out their phones or use a watch to pay at the checkout and have a look of amazement at the magical ability to pay with just a device.
+Most people are familiar with this technology using Apple Pay or Google Pay.
+We’re still at the point where people pull out their phones or use a watch to pay at the checkout and have a look of amazement at the magical ability to pay with a device.

-Banks have added contactless technology to most cards and stores almost always now have contactless enabled card readers.
+Banks have added contactless technology to most cards and stores almost always now have contactless-enabled card readers.
 So what are you waiting for?

 The Wave symbol.
 Your key to contactless payments.

 We just spent 2 weeks in Vietnam, Laos and Cambodia and every location that took credit cards wanted us to tap to pay.
 Every drug store to restaurant purchase only takes a tap and a few seconds.
 Compare this to how long it takes to complete a chip transaction or the fumbling to pay with a mobile device and you immediately see the appeal.